 Multiple priority bearers are multiplexed over the same eRelay-UE’s DRB.

 The mapping of eRemote-UE DRBs to eRelay-UE DRBs is under the control of the eNB.
-This is no enhancement compared to the normal service.
+This is no change compared to the normal service.

 RAN2 confirm this assumption.